theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/appendix-7-what-is-haste.md

+---
+# pagination_prev: null
+# pagination_next: null
+authors: [unicop]
+last_update:
+  date: 03/09/2022
+  author: Ofri Peretz
+---

 # Appendix Ⅶ: What is "Haste"? 👾

 ## Introduction ✨

 In Jest, "Haste" is being used through [Part 2.
-FS & Build Dependency Graph 🕸](./part-2-dependency-resolutions.md)
+FS & Build Dependency Graph 🕸](./part-2-dependency-graph.md)

 But you might wondered where the name "Haste" comes from.